wright-don/title_search/README.md

 # Linkedin Search Query Tool

-# In order to use the title search tool, complete the following -

 ## Create Driver Folder and add chromedriver

 ## Rename sample.env to .env and replace XYZ and ABC with linkedin credentials